lutzky/lutzky.github.io/content/posts/2023-04-07-software-distribution/index.md

 {{< /admonition >}}

 As I dove deeper into Linux, I realized I'm seeing some of the older jank once again.
-Lots of software comes as shell scripts that ran `java`, meaning you had to have the Java Runtime Environment installed.
-Python software came as scripts, which needed not only Python itself installed, but probably some additional python libraries.
+Lots of software came as shell scripts that ran `java`, meaning you had to have the Java Runtime Environment installed.
+Python software came as scripts, which needed not only Python itself installed, but usually some additional python libraries.
 At this point I noticed the following:

-1. This only seems less janky in Linux because filename extensions aren't used for running software; the difference between a "clean `.EXE`" and a "janky `.BAT`" is tucked away in the file contents.
+1. This only seems less janky in Linux because executables usually don't have filename extensions; the difference between a "clean `.EXE`" and a "janky `.BAT`" is tucked away in the file contents.
 1. "Proper" C programs also need a bunch of stuff installed along with them.

 The Linux ecosystem has a dizzying array of solutions to this problem.
 From